Why You Should Plan to Use a Balanced Starter Fertilizer

-For more information about starter fertilizers that may be a good fit for your operation, contact your WinField® United retailer.
+For more information about starter fertilizers that may be a good fit for your operation, contact your WinField United retailer.

-*Because of factors outside of Winfield United’s control, such as weather, product application and any other factors, results to be obtained, including but not limited to yields, financial performance, or profits, cannot be predicted or guaranteed by Winfield United.
-Results are based upon controlled test and field trials.
+2 Because of factors outside of Winfield United’s control, such as weather, product application and any other factors, results to be obtained, including but not limited to yields, financial performance, or profits, cannot be predicted or guaranteed by Winfield United.
+Results are based upon controlled tests and field trials.
 Actual results may vary.

 All photos are either the property of WinField United or used with permission.

 © 2023 WinField United.
 Important: Before use, always read and follow label instructions.
 Crop performance is dependent on several factors many of which are beyond the control of WinField United, including without limitation, soil type, pest pressures, agronomic practices and weather conditions.
 Growers are encouraged to consider data from multiple locations, over multiple years and to be mindful of how such agronomic conditions could impact results.
 Answer Plot, Ascend2, OptiStart and WinField are trademarks of WinField United.
 All other trademarks are the property of their respective owners.

 Sign up for monthly agronomic insights and product information.

 Get the latest insights and tips from – directly to your inbox.
 Subscribe to the Advisor e-newsletter.

 - Keeping you up to date on the latest news, information and agronomic tips in the industry, national and local.

 - Interviews with the some of the most talented agronomists in the country.